 In the mid-80s, the annual catch of the USSR fishing fleet was about 10 million tons.

 The efficiency of such fishing activities was the one of the highest in the world.

-The technical means of collecting and integrating diverse and numerous fishing grounds data were not available to fishermen at that time.
-If such technology could be available, – the technique of accumulating data, analyzing and summarizing millions of bits of information for performing this type of work, – has not yet been developed.
-Nevertheless, one of the main components of the success was the systematic collection of fishing grounds’- navigation data, their synthesis and subsequent applied use in the form of paper based’ fishing grounds’ navigation data’s cartography.
+The means of “digital” collecting and integrating diverse and numerous fishing grounds data were not available to fishermen at that time.
+The technique of accumulating data, analyzing and summarizing millions of bits of information for performing this type of work, – has not yet been developed.
+Nevertheless, one of the main components of the success was the systematic “manual” collection of fishing grounds’- navigation data, their synthesis and subsequent applied use in the form of paper based’ fishing grounds’ navigation data’s cartography.

 Maritime Navigation’s and Fishing grounds’ charts (as it was during the period 1960-1990)

-Marine charts are divided into three main groups: navigation, special, reference, supplementary and monograms.
+Marine charts are divided into number of main groups: navigation and special; reference; supplementary and monograms; guides and manuals.